7 Reasons You’re Not Seeing Results on Keto

 Pro tip: Use a food calculator to estimate how many calories your body needs to lose one pound per week and stick within that range.
-Hit your macro goals by eating high-quality keto fats like coconut oil, avocados, grass-fed meats and eggs from pasture-raised chickens.
+Hit your macro goals by eating high-quality keto fats like MCT oil, avocados, grass-fed butter and Ghee, grass-fed meats,and eggs from pasture-raised chickens.

 4. You’re eating too much protein

 Too much protein can actually kick you out of ketosis, says Davoodi, through a process called gluconeogenesis, where your body converts extra protein into sugar (carbs!).
 Your body will reach for the glucose first and no longer burn fat for fuel.

 On the keto diet, you want to eat moderate amounts of complete proteins, which are proteins with meaningful amounts of all nine essential amino acids.
 Meat, fish and eggs are all complete protein sources.
 Incomplete proteins from nuts, vegetables and starches are helpful, but they aren’t enough on their own.

 Pro tip: Carefully calculate your protein needs, advises Davoodi.
 Too much and you won’t stay in ketosis; too little and you’ll lose muscle.
-Here’s a quick-and-dirty guide: calculate your ideal protein intake
+Here’s a quick-and-dirty guide to calculate your ideal protein intake

 How much protein to maintain body weight